Q. What’s the difference between what you offer and what others offer?

 Q. What if I don’t have the money?
 Can FFLGuard help me?

-A. As far as clients coming in HOT, we would make significant financial concessions at Phase 3(b) if the matter was one that would have a wide-reaching effect on the FFLGuard client base.
-Otherwise, your payment of fees in Phases 1 and 2 are proof to us that you are serious about your FFL and your business.
+A. As far as clients coming in HOT, we would consider making financial concessions if the matter was one that would have a wide-reaching effect on the FFLGuard client base.
+Otherwise, your payment of fees as a HOT client is proof to us that you are serious about your FFL and your business.
 We aren’t interested in those who aren’t interested in their own well-being.

 Q. How do I know that by participating in FFLGuard, I’m not setting myself up to be scrutinized or undercut if I DON’T meet your Law Plus Guidelines “standard” (for lack of a better word)?